 Take the evaluation so we know how we’re doing!

-When attending Transfer & Adult Student Orientation, we ask that you park in the Union Parking Garage located off of Kenwood Avenue (2200 N. Kenwood Ave.).
 From the parking garage, Orientation Leaders and signage will direct you to the check-in area (Union Concourse).
-Parking for one vehicle is included in the New Transfer Confirmation Deposit and you will be given a validation pass when you arrive at the garage.
+Parking for one vehicle is included in the New Freshman Fee and you will be given a pass when you arrive at the garage.

 Please note that parking is not available for Transfer & Adult Student Orientation until 9:00am.
 If you arrive prior to this time, you will not be given a pass and there may not be space to accommodate your vehicle.